stalker-tools/tools/README.md

   This utility can be handle to _gamempay designers_.

+* `profiles_tool.py` for **table**-based view of game profiles (Actor and NPC) with dialogs with localization and has profile-specific filters capabilities.
+Out formats: html, html with dot digraphs embedded in html as svg, csv table.

+  You can open _.html_ file in _any browser_ and search text for NPC names, bio or dialog phrases, `give_info/has_info` variables and `precondition/action` script functions names.

+  This utility can be handle to _game dialog designers_ and _game testers_.
 * `dialog_tool.py` for **graph**-based view of game dialogs with localization and has dialog-specific filters capabilities.
 Out format: dot digraphs embedded in html as svg (or images - see help).

   So you can open _.html_ file in _any browser_ and search text for phrases, `give_info/has_info` variables and `precondition/action` script functions names.
 And you can filter by xml dialog files, phrases and variables/script names (see help).